Natural Gas Has the Most “Experts" Because There Are No Experts

 What makes these indicator failures particularly devastating is that they work just enough due to the law of randomness to give traders false confidence.

-The Gambling High
+It’s Just a Gambling High